Francis-oa7/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 11-lists script cont..
-The 13-symbolic_link script creates a link __ls__ for the /bin/ls file The 14-copy_html script copies .html files to the parent directory
+The 13-symbolic_link script creates a link __ls__ for the /bin/ls file The 14-copy_html script copies .html files to the parent directory The 100-lets_move script moves files beginning with uppercase letters into the tmp/u directory